Raphael-Boichot/Tree-network-structure-generation-for-heat-conduction-by-cellular-automaton/README.md

 **Code free to use, please cite the author according to the license !**

 The code is based on an finite difference approximation of the temperature equation solved on arbitrary domains.
 It uses a sparse direct solver and can converges on moderately powerfull computer within an hour.
 The cellular automaton algorithm part by itself is a pure fabrication of this study and has no anteriority.
-Funfacts: this study was attacked for plagiarism without any success and the strikers went crying as soon as I took out my lab notebook.
-The code principle was copied (without citing me) and patented (citing me !) by a noticeable number of assholes publishing in countries were deontology seems to be a big joke.

 # Step 1: arbitrary starting shape
 We start with an arbitrary cooling shape with gradients at the interface between cooling material (dark) and heating surface (white).
 The heat can flow only through a localized heat sink (blue).